Introduction - Managing your Cloud RADIUS Network Policies in EZRADIUS

 If you are using a Subject alternative name, it will also give you de ability to remove the prefix from the device ID (for example if your certificate has deviceid:// you enter deviceid:// as the prefix and EZRADIUS knows to ignore that when validating your certificates).

-This will now validate that the device exists in Entra ID, if you want to also check if the device is a member of a group, check the “Check Group Membership” checkbox. and enter the group ID.
-You can get the group ID from the Azure portal.
+This will now validate that the device exists in Entra ID, if you want to also check if the device is a member of a group, check the “Check Group Membership” checkbox and enter the group name.
 Note that the device must be a member of the group in Entra ID, nested groups are not supported

 If you want to assign a VLAN to this policy, jump to the VLAN assignment section of this document.
 Else click “Add Policy” to add the policy to the list of access policies.